Committed to your success

 We analyze, maintain and troubleshoot our information systems to suit our organizational needs while collecting and storing employee data.
 We provide any reporting information departments may request.
 We also manage employee health benefit programs like health, vision, dental, life insurance and retirement plans.

 The City of Burnaby supports workplace learning and encourages employees to further their development by offering an extensive selection of learning and development opportunities.
 Through Learning Services, employees have access to instructor-led classes (in-person and virtual), online courses and resources for self-directed learning.
 Learning Services also provides tailored programs to address specific organizational needs.

 We provide support, advice, and assistance to all levels of the organization to create a safe and healthy work environment.
-We manage the City’s participation in the Certificate of Recognition (COR) program, oversee the processing of WorkSafeBC Claims, and work closely with the City’s Joint Occupational Health and Safety Committees.
+We manage the City’s participation in the Certificate of Recognition (COR) program, oversee tWorkSafeBC Claims processing and work closely with the City’s Joint Occupational Health and Safety Committees.

 Burnaby BC Canada